rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - RHEL.md

   - Install Admin credentials
   - Database name, Database username and passwords for AAS and SCS services
   - Intel PCS Server API URL and API Keys
+  - Key Manager can be set to either Directory or KMIP
+  - KMIP server configuration if KMIP is set
 Save and Close
 ./install_enterprise_skc.sh
 ```